-Antigone Davis, Meta’s director of global security, writes in the Telegraph that the company will push back the deadline for making end-to-end encryption standard for billions of Messenger and Instagram users to "sometime in 2023."
-Meta claims that this delay is to give the company additional time to coordinate with experts in the field of combating online abuse while protecting user privacy.
+Antigone Davis, Meta’s director of global security, writes in the Telegraph that the company will push back the deadline for adopting end-to-end encryption as standard for billions of Messenger and Instagram users to "sometime in 2023."
+Meta claims this delay is intended to give the company additional time to consult with experts in the field of combating online abuse while protecting user privacy.

 We're taking our time and plan to complete the global rollout of end-to-end encryption by default for all our messaging services sometime in 2023.
 As a company that connects billions of people around the world and has developed industry-leading technology, we are committed to protecting people's private communications and keeping them safe online.